Mango Boy? Photos Family History Mountain Biking Casa de Mango Contact Me

 2005

-Mountain BIke Christmas Party - What better way to close out the year than a big party with all your biking friends?
+Mountain Bike Christmas Party - What better way to close out the year than a big party with all your biking friends?
 I think this was the third year we hosted a party for the ATL_MTB_02 yahoo group, and all of our other biking friends.

 Highland Festival - My parents came to Atlanta for my fathers birthday and we spent the better part of the weekend attending the Scottish Highland Festival at Stone Mountain Park.
 The festival included all sorts of traditional Highland type activities including athletic events, dancing, marching, and piping.
 My father really enjoyed the bagpipe music and ceremonies on the parade ground.